Dynamic Views - Scenario 11: 3D Enterprise Architecture Blueprint

 We are going to choose which icons we use to generate/visualize the data which form the views with.

 Below you see the basic template available on Dragon1.
 The sun-styled icons are called Visual Items.
 These visual items are configured in such a way that they know in what folders or models the data is in they should take, and what icons they should use.

 If this is all configured correctly, clicking on the button View Data, will cause Dragon1 to execute the rules in the visual items.

 Below you see an example configuration of a visual item:

 Configuration of a visual item.

 9. Create click links to detailed visualizations

-11. Use the visualization to project data and compare with other models
+11. Use the visualization to project data and compare it with other models

-Now the visualization is published you can use it to support your decision making and for instance leave comments on it.
+Finally, the visualization is published and you can use it to support your decision making and, for instance, leave comments on it.